A compilation of questions people have about therapy. If you have a different questions please don’t hesitate to contact me.

 • However, therapists do get it wrong sometimes (hence the need for supervision); it is important that I monitor myself carefully to reduce the danger of my own issues getting in the way of the therapy.

-• Beyond the transference relationship lies the fundamental therapeutic alliance; this means that, even if client and therapist are not getting on, the client knows and trust that the therapist is truly there for their benefit solely and can be trusted to work skilfully and ethically.
+• Beyond the transference relationship lies the fundamental “therapeutic alliance”; this means that, even if client and therapist are not getting on, the client knows and trusts that the therapist is truly there for their benefit solely and can be trusted to work skilfully and ethically.

 What if I want to make a complaint about how I’ve been treated?